jarifxd/youtube-premium/README.md

-# To use youtube premier you need to install one Apps first app name (MicroG) without installing this app your youtube premium won't work
+# To use youtube premium you need to install one Apps first app name (MicroG) without installing this app your youtube premium won't work